brhahlen/Mindwtr/README.md

 📦 [AUR Package](https://aur.archlinux.org/packages/mindwtr-bin)

 **Debian/Ubuntu:**
-Download the `.deb` from [GitHub Releases](https://github.com/dongdongbh/Focus-GTD/releases) and install:
+Download the `.deb` from [GitHub Releases](https://github.com/dongdongbh/Mindwtr/releases) and install:
 ```bash
 sudo dpkg -i mindwtr_*.deb
 ```

 **AppImage (Universal):**
-Download the `.AppImage` from [GitHub Releases](https://github.com/dongdongbh/Focus-GTD/releases):
+Download the `.AppImage` from [GitHub Releases](https://github.com/dongdongbh/Mindwtr/releases):
 ```bash
 chmod +x Mindwtr_*.AppImage
 ./Mindwtr_*.AppImage
 ```

 ### Desktop (Windows)
-Download the installer (`.msi` or `.exe`) from [GitHub Releases](https://github.com/dongdongbh/Focus-GTD/releases) and run it.
+Download the installer (`.msi` or `.exe`) from [GitHub Releases](https://github.com/dongdongbh/Mindwtr/releases) and run it.

 ### Desktop (macOS)
-Download the disk image (`.dmg`) from [GitHub Releases](https://github.com/dongdongbh/Focus-GTD/releases), open it, and drag the application to your Applications folder.
+Download the disk image (`.dmg`) from [GitHub Releases](https://github.com/dongdongbh/Mindwtr/releases), open it, and drag the application to your Applications folder.

+> **Note:** If macOS says the app is "damaged" or from an "unidentified developer", run:
+> ```bash
+> xattr -cr /Applications/Mindwtr.app
+> ```
+> Then open the app normally.
+This is required because the app is not notarized with Apple.

 ### Mobile

 **Android:**
-Download the APK from [GitHub Releases](https://github.com/dongdongbh/Focus-GTD/releases).
+Download the APK from [GitHub Releases](https://github.com/dongdongbh/Mindwtr/releases).

 **iOS:**
 iOS builds require an Apple Developer account ($99/year).
 Currently available as simulator builds only.